E.T., that beloved movie alien, has returned to Earth – to do a commercial.

 The company launches the ad at a competitive time.
 As consumers migrate to streaming services, cable and satellite distributors have come under new scrutiny.

 Comcast said video subscribers declined .9% in the third quarter and .7% for the first nine months of the year.
 Getting subscribers to keep Comcast broadband service or traditional cable or satellite in the home is of new importance to the company, particularly during a season when streaming-video hubs like Netflix or Amazon Prime are touting new selections like “The Irishman” or a new season of “Jack Ryan.”

-Comcast is counting on E.T. to keep viewers focused on Xfinity and Sky, rather than those new-tech competitors Can the alien pull it off?
+Comcast is counting on E.T. to keep viewers focused on Xfinity and Sky, its European satellite unit, rather than those new-tech competitors.
+Can the alien pull it off?
 He will have to do a lot more than help kids fly in the night.